Visions of Joy - Natural Eyesight Improvement - Vision Education

 by Esther Joy van der Werf

-(This article was first published in Living Nutrition Magazine, October 2005, and a slightly revised version has been published in Well Being Journal, Volume 20, No 1, January 2011)
+(This article was first published in Living Nutrition Magazine, October 2005, and a slightly revised version was published in Well Being Journal, Volume 20, No 1, January 2011)

 Seeing, like breathing, is something we do without much conscious thought.
 However, some of us have stopped breathing fully - now breathing shallowly instead, and some of us have stopped seeing effortlessly - now straining to see instead.
 Somewhere along the line, something interfered with our natural habits, and we started on a downhill slide.
 Can you remember a time when your vision was perfect?
 What happened when it began to deteriorate?
 Were you doing lots of reading or close up work?
 Did you go through a stressful period?
 Was there an accident?
 When I ask these questions many people discover a link between the beginning of their vision problems and a major change in their life.
 For one person it was a neck injury, someone else went through divorce, yet another had a hard time living up to expectations during college, and one person realized his vision problems began when he got a job involving long hours working indoors without windows.
 Tracing the initial cause may help us understand the current problem and can be the first step toward healing our eyes.